DMCB-GIST/BUS-stop/README.md

 # BUS-stop
 Accepted in ACL 2022 main conference

-Current code is designed for detailed analysis.
+"bus-stop-tensorflow" is a version for detailed analysis, so it is somewhat complicated.
-We will upload easy version after publication.
+"bus-stop-keras" is a easier version which is implemented keras library.
+Jupyter example in "bus-stop-keras" could help quick understanding of the overview of the bus-stop method.
+Now, we are trying to implement py-torch version, which may be uploaded in July.
-The new code will be uploaded in June. (py-torch version)
+The code and description will be continuously updated.